dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-3/3-defining-the-dbt-project-location-in-dagster.md

 DBT_DIRECTORY = Path(__file__).joinpath("..", "..", "..", "analytics").resolve()
 ```

+TODO: Tim to update as these instructions as the old instructions use `os.path.join`

 This line creates a new constant called `DBT_DIRECTORY`.
 This line might look a little complicated, so let’s break it down:

 - It uses `constants.py`'s file location (via `__file__`) as a point of reference for finding the dbt project